arcadiapage/arcadiapage.github.io/_drafts/how-journaling-helps-me-as-an-infp-writer.md

 Through writing, I build my personal identity and see who I am at the moment.

-## Journaling is a Way to Reflect and Grow
+## Journaling is a way to reflect and grow

 Journaling also allows me to look back at who I used to be.
 Then from that, I can think about what kind of person I want to become.

 My thoughts and imaginings about the future are my favorite things to journal about.
 I enjoy daydreaming with my words about where I would like to go and what I would like to do.
 And when looking back at my old journals, I'm often amazed at how much of that I was able to make happen.

-## Journaling Makes Me a Better Writer
+## Journaling makes me a better writer

 Once I was talking to an acquaintance of mine who once and a while mentions how he would've liked to become an artist.
 His big hang-up is that he does not see the point in creating art that isn't sellable or practical.
 I nodded and smiled because I understood his point of view.
 But although I understood it, inside I was like, "That's the exact reason why you will never be able to sell any art if you did decide to become an artist!"